momocow/hexo-theme-suka/README.md

 ### Differences against hexo-theme-suka
 - Only Atom RSS is supported.
 - QRCode generation is not supported yet.
+- Boolean, `solitude`, in post meta can make a post not explicitly linked from index page.

 ### Additional functions to Veripress
 - Post thumbnail.